Marcus theory: Inner sphere electron transfer

-In the outer sphere model the donor or acceptor and the tightly bound solvation shells or the complex’ ligands were considered to form rigid structures which do not change in the course of electron transfer.
-However, the distances in the inner sphere are dependent on the charge of donor and acceptor, e.g. the central ion-ligand distances are different in complexes carrying different charges and again the Franck–Condon principle must be obeyed: for the electron to jump to occur, the nuclei have to have an identical configuration to both the precursor and the successor complexes, of course highly distorted.
+In the outer sphere model the donor or acceptor and the tightly bound solvation shells or the complex' ligands were considered to form rigid structures which do not change in the course of electron transfer.
+However, the distances in the inner sphere are dependent on the charge of donor and acceptor, e.g., the central ion-ligand distances are different in complexes carrying different charges and again the Franck–Condon principle must be obeyed: for the electron to jump to occur, the nuclei have to have an identical configuration to both the precursor and the successor complexes, of course highly distorted.
 In this case the energy requirement is fulfilled automatically.

 In this inner sphere case the Arrhenius concept holds, the transition state of definite geometric structure is reached along a geometrical reaction coordinate determined by nuclear motions.
 No further nuclear motion is necessary to form the successor complex, just the electron jumps, which makes a difference to the TST theory.
-The reaction coordinate for inner sphere energy is governed by vibrations and they differ in the oxidized and reduces species.
+The reaction coordinate for inner sphere energy is governed by vibrations and they differ in the oxidized and reduced species.